On this page

 • Configure evaluation behavior using DynamicConfigEvaluationOptions

-By default, Statsig logs exposures automatically when configs are evaluated.
-You can disable this for specific checks using the evaluation options.
+By default, Statsig automatically logs exposures when it evaluates configs.
+You can disable exposure logging for specific checks using the evaluation options.

 # Values via get_layer